-Individual therapy is the treatment of mental or emotional disorders and adjustment problems through the use of psychological techniques rather than through physical or biological means.
+Individual therapy is the treatment of mental or emotional disorders and adjustment problems using psychological techniques rather than through physical or biological means.

-Individual Therapy: Psychoanalysis the first modern form of psychotherapy was called the “talking cure,” and the many varieties of therapy practiced today are still characterized by their common dependence on a verbal exchange between the counselor or therapist and the person seeking help.
+Individual Therapy: Psychoanalysis the first modern form of psychotherapy was called the “talking cure”.
+The many varieties of therapy practiced today are still characterized by their common dependence on a verbal exchange between the counselor or therapist and the person seeking help.

 The therapeutic interaction is characterized by mutual trust, with the goal of helping individuals change destructive or unhealthy behaviors, thoughts, and emotions.
 It is common for experienced therapists to combine several different approaches or techniques.

-Psychodynamic Approach Freudian psychoanalysis places emphasis on uncovering unconscious motivations and breaking down defenses.
-Therapy sessions may be scheduled once or even twice a week for a year or more.
+Psychodynamic Approach: Freudian psychoanalysis places emphasis on uncovering unconscious motivations and breaking down defenses.
+Therapy sessions may be scheduled once or twice a week for a year or more.
 This type of therapy is appropriate when internal conflicts contribute significantly to a person’s problems.

 Individual Therapy: Cognitive Methods Some behavior-oriented therapy methods are used to alter not only overt behavior but also the thought patterns that drive it.
 This type of treatment is known as cognitive-behavioral therapy (or just cognitive therapy).
 Its goal is to help people break out of distorted, harmful patterns of thinking and replace them with healthier ones.
 Common examples of negative thought patterns include magnifying or minimizing the extent of a problem; “all or nothing” thinking (i.e., a person regards himself as either perfect or worthless); overgeneralization (arriving at broad conclusions based on one incident, for example); and personalization (continually seeing oneself as the cause or focus of events).

-In cognitive-behavioral therapy, a therapist may talk to the client, pointing out illogical thought patterns, or use a variety of techniques, such as thought substitution, in which a frightening or otherwise negative thought is driven out by substituting a pleasant thought in its place.
+In cognitive-behavioral therapy, a therapist will talk to the client and point out illogical thought patterns, or use a variety of techniques, such as thought substitution, in which a frightening or otherwise negative thought is driven out by substituting a pleasant thought in its place.
 Clients may also be taught to use positive self-talk, a repetition of positive affirmations.
-Cognitive therapy usually takes a longer amount of time as it treats more serious problems.
+Cognitive therapy usually takes an extended amount of time as it treats more serious problems.

 Source: Encyclopedia for Mental Disorders